Anonymous1212144/elytratilt/README.md

 # elytratilt
-A mod that makes camera tilt with the player
+A fabric mod that makes camera tilt with the player

+Should work on any version but I haven't tested it